HoussemCoder/Sort-algoritms-implementation-in-python/README.md

 # 8 sorting algorithms implemented using python

-This file contain almost all sorting algorithms that are usually widely used.
+This file contains almost all sorting algorithms that are usually widely used.

 1- Bubble sort algorithm
 2- Insertion sort algorithm